Christmas Delivery Details

 You can cancel the subscription at any time – just send an email to firstname.lastname@example.org, and we’ll take care of that for you right away.
 You can use our customer portal to update your recipient’s address or your payment details at any time – we’ll send you a link to the customer portal when you sign up – or you can email us and we’ll help you make any changes you need.

-Do you sell other Christmas gifts for the DG fan?
+Do you sell other Christmas gifts for Delayed Gratification fans?

 Yes we do!
-Head to our shop here to see a range of back issues, as well as our Slow News mugs.
+Head to our shop here to see a range of back issues, books we’ve made, books our friends have made, and our Slow News mugs.

 A slower, more reflective type of journalism”